 In this work, we combine survival probability analysis with classical nucleation theory to quantitatively predict the effects of different droplet volumes (Atkinson et al. (2016)) and cooling rates (Shardt et al. (2022)).
-The experiments that motivated our study observed homogeneous nucleation in narrowly sized selected droplets, cooled at a steady rate deep into the metastable zone.
-We are inspired by the experiments to achieve the precise control of droplet sizes, but the atmospheric clouds will naturally have a distribution of droplet sizes (Painemal and Zuidema (2011)).
-We demonstrate a method to extract theoretically derived nucleation rate parameters from the experimental survival probability data of monodispersed droplets and droplets with the distribution of sizes.
-The analysis shows that experimental measurements are consistent with predictions of classical nucleation theory across a range of supercooling, droplet sizes, and cooling rates.
+The experiments that motivated our study observed homogeneous nucleation in narrowly selected droplet diameters, cooled at a steady rate deep into the metastable zone.
+We are inspired by the experiments to achieve the precise control of droplet diameters, but the atmospheric clouds will naturally have a distribution of droplet diameters (Painemal and Zuidema (2011); Igel and van den Heever (2017)).
+We demonstrate a method to extract theoretically derived nucleation rate parameters from the experimental survival probability data of monodispersed droplets and droplets with the distribution of diameters.
+We find that the dispersion of droplet sizes typically found in clouds, if ignored in the data analysis, can cause serious errors in the predicted slopes of nucleation rate vs temperature.
+These nucleation rate slopes are known to significantly impact the prediction of cloud properties (Herbert et al. (2015); Spichtinger et al. (2023)).
+To address this, we develop a theoretical framework to predict the fraction of frozen droplets considering an arbitrary dispersion of droplet sizes at any specified cooling rates.
+We implement this framework in a Python code named IPA, which predicts the fraction of frozen droplets as a function of temperature using as input the distribution of droplet sizes and cooling rates.
+We expect that this model and its implementation will help improve the accuracy of cloud microphysics predictions by accounting for the natural variability in droplet sizes and cooling rates observed in atmospheric conditions.